Adobe Express vs Canva (2023) — Which is Better?

 Features in Canva that you won’t find in Adobe Express

-I’ll preface this by saying that Adobe Express has only been around for a year or so, while Canva is around 10 years old!
+I’ll preface this by saying that Adobe Express has only been around for a year or two, while Canva is around 10 years old!
 So, it’s perhaps not unexpected that Canva is the more fully-featured tool.

 But nonetheless, it’s worth pointing out that there are several Canva features that have no equivalent in Adobe Express.